blekenbleu/MIDIio/README.md

 #### Notes:
 - This plugin is currently (and perhaps always) **incompatible with Midi Controllers Input plugin**
-    - enabling both causes SimHub to crash!!!
+    - Enabling both causes SimHub to crash!!!
+    - Unlike Midi Controllers Input plugin, MIDIio automatically sets a CCn property and event
+      for every CC n message that is neither Slider nor Knob
-- This plugin has no user interface code
+- This plugin includes NO user interface code
     - configure by editing properties in `MIDIio.ini`, which goes in `SimHub\NCalcScripts\` folder
     - check **System log** for MIDI-related messages:
       ![log messages](log.png)